SzymonDrosdzol/obsidian-brain/Brain/root.research.android.oneplus.auto-open-google-play.md

 </activity>
 ```

-  This activity allows to ope arbitrary apps in Google Play.
+  This activity allows to open arbitrary apps in Google Play.
 It seems by design and I don’t see any impact in this behavior itself.
 Even if there isn’t a possibility to just do it directly with Google Play intents (or https links), best one can do is social engineering I guess.

 Working payload to open Google Play for arbitrary app